junxit/us-congress-bills-110/bill.md

 # H.R.
 5167

-> To terminate the authority of the President to waive, with regard to Iraq, certain provisions under the National Defense Authorization Act for Fiscal Year 2008 unless certain conditions are met.
+> To amend the National Defense Authorization Act for Fiscal Year 2008 to remove the authority of the President to waive certain provisions.

 ## § 1.
 Short title